News (more »)

 COPYING file for details.

 If you want to take a quick look at Sanos you can download a QEMU emulator pre-configured with Sanos.
 Unzip this file to a directory and double-click on the runsanos.cmd file.
 This starts an instance of QEMU running Sanos.
-If you are using a Chrome browser you can run Sanos directly in your browser.

 -- Michael Ringgaard